Where to eat in Ibiza: from sun-drenched beach clubs to authentic local dining

 © Juntos House

 #FLODown: Tucked away in Ibiza’s rustic interior, Juntos focuses on regenerative farming and mindful, seasonal dining.
 It feels like eating in someone’s lovingly restored countryside home, with long wooden tables, low lighting, and an atmosphere of genuine warmth.
 The menu reflects this ethos, featuring produce grown on-site or sourced locally, emphasising both flavour and sustainability.
 Think heirloom vegetables, wild herbs, slow-cooked meats, natural wines, and homely takes on Mediterranean classics.
-It is a place for lingering, meals stretch out, conversation flows, and the food stays in the memory.
+It is a place for long, expansive meals filled with flowing conversations and flavours that linger in the memory.

 Location: Cami del Pla, S/N, 07816 Sant Mateu d’Albarca, Ibiza, Spain.
 Website: juntos.house.
 Instagram: @juntos.house